-I tell you what, this World Cup malarky is giving me ALL of the nostalgic feels at the moment.
+I tell you what, this World Cup malarky is making me miss growing up in the 90s.
+It’s giving me ALL of the nostalgic feels at the moment.

 Every time the World Cup comes around, I can’t help but think about what I was doing the four years prior and how much my life has changed since then.